serodriguez68/haskell-cheat-sheet/readme.md

 evens n = [2,4..n*2]
 ```

-# Pattern matching with lists
+# Recursion with lists
 + Recursive functions with lists as arguments often need to handle 2 cases:
-    + Handle the empty list as an input argument
+    + Base cases: Handle the empty list and/or the single element list.
-    + Handle the non-empty list (recursive case): process the first argument in the list an recursively process the rest of the list
+    + Handle the non-base case list recursively: process the first argument in the list an recursively process the rest of the list.
 ``` haskell
 sum :: [Int] -> Int
 -- Handle empty list